 With respect to the use of primary and secondary control, some studies have shown that in the individualistic Western culture, where autonomy and individualism are emphasized, people tend to center on the use of primary control to change the environment in line with their wishes [9] [10].
 However, in the collectivist Asian culture that stresses selfless subordination to family and community, people tend to devalue attempts that shape life circumstances in fitting their wishes but are more apt to adopt secondary control [9] [10].
 It was therefore hypothesized that, in this study, the AC would have a higher level of primary control, but lower level of secondary control, than HKC.
 The results revealed that, although the AC are higher than HKC in the use of primary control, there is no difference in secondary control between them.

 The results may be explained in terms of the integration process taken place under intercultural contact [11].
 When people migrate, such as the AC, it is inevitable that they come into close contact with people of the host culture.
-In facing the cultural difference between their home country and the host country, an integration process will take place, in that the individuals will embrace the host culture, while also maintaining their own cultural values [11].
+In facing the cultural difference between their home country and the host country, an integration process will take place, in that the individuals will embrace the host culture, while also maintainingtheir own cultural values [11].
 It may therefore explain the findings that, on the one hand, the AC’s enhanced primary control is the result of cultural learning which, in turn, increases their orientation to self.
 But on the other hand, the AC may retain the use of secondary control acquired in their home country, particularly when interacting with those who are also migrants from their home country; thus, allowing them to maintain the same level of secondary control as that of the HKC [19].

 LIMITATION AND CONCLUSION